kelindar/bench/README.md

 * ✅ You need incremental, resilient result saving (e.g., for CI or long runs)
 * ✅ You want to compare against previous or reference runs with clear significance
 * ✅ You prefer clean, readable output and easy filtering
+* ✅ You need to assert benchmarks in CI to avoid performance regressions

 **Not For**